-Finance costs incurred on a property investment or trading business should normally be tax deductible provided that the finance has been raised on commercial arm’s length terms.
-The tax treatment will generally follow the accounting treatment although for groups with finance costs exceeding £2m a restriction in the deduction available may apply from April 2017.
+Finance costs incurred on a property investment or trading business should normally be tax deductible provided that the finance has been raised on commercial arm’s-length terms.
+The tax treatment will generally follow the accounting treatment although, where annual finance costs exceed £2m, a restriction to the interest deduction applies from April 2020.

 Does withholding tax apply to interest paid by a non-UK resident company?

 A non-UK resident company paying interest which is UK source can be required to withhold income tax at 20% from each payment and account for this to HMRC.
-There are some exceptions: for example, where the loan is quoted on a recognised stock exchange; where a deep discounted security is issued or where the term of the debt is limited to a period of less than 12 months.
-This is an area that is under review and any steps taken would need to be implemented following an assessment of the impact of a possible change in the law.
+There are some exceptions: for example, where the loan is quoted on a recognised stock exchange; where a deep discounted security is issued or where the term of the debt is less than 12 months.
+These rules are under review and any steps taken would need to be implemented following an assessment of the impact of a possible change in the law.

 What happens if you bring an overseas structure onshore?

-A move of tax residence to the UK will not generally alter the tax base cost of an investment asset (but may impact on the tax cost of trading stock).
-In the case of residential property, there may, in some circumstances, be a deemed disposal and reacquisition of the property at market value for tax purposes immediately prior to the relocation such that the market value will become the tax base cost of the property.
+A move of tax residence to the UK will not generally alter the tax base cost of an investment asset (but may affect the tax cost of trading stock).
+If the change of residence happens before April 2019, there would be no rebasing of commercial property to market value in April 2019.
+For residential property, there may, in some cases, be a deemed disposal and reacquisition of the property at market value immediately prior to the relocation such that the market value will become the tax base cost of the property.

 Where the tax base cost is unaltered, any future UK tax charge will be based on the historic cost of the property even though some or all of the growth up to the date of the change of residence might not have been taxable had the gain been crystallised before acquiring UK residence status.
-Therefore, consideration should be given to crystallising capital gains before a change in residency, especially in the case of commercial property.
 The tax position in the overseas territory should also be considered.

-For help and advice on how to structure and implement cross border real estate activities, please contact your usual BDO adviser or Philip Spencer.
+For help and advice on how to structure and implement cross border real estate activities, please contact your Marios Gregori or Steven Dowers.